 (2) To signal a lane change, move the lever up or down to the point where the indicator light begins to flash, but the lever does not latch.

 FOG LIGHT SWITCH (if so equipped)

-To turn the fog lights on, turn the headlight switch to the \mathbb{ID} position, then turn the fog light switch to the $\#\mathbb{D}$ position.
-To turn them off, turn the fog light switch to the OFF position.
+To turn the fog lights on, turn the headlight switch position, then turn the foa light to the ^{€D} switch to the D position.